FAQ¶

 You can access the latest development builds either by donating to Hactar on Ko-fi (any amount one time should work) or building it yourself from the source code, which takes some time to set up but generally isn’t too hard.

-I’m having troubling with Hyperspeedcube 2?¶
+I’m having trouble with Hyperspeedcube 2?¶

 Please do not ask Hactar for help building or using development builds of Hyperspeedcube 2 unless the build on Ko-fi is broken.
 Everything in the program is subject to change, and any time spent helping an individual user is time that could instead be spent writing documentation.